avodonosov/hashver-maven-plugin/README.md

 we need to compute hashversions.
 If we compute hashversions after the project graph is built, it's too late to apply them.

+In this mode we can consider the target/hashversions.properties the main build result, because only part of the project artifacts are produced on the build environment (the affected ones) and the rest are only referred.
+Your build publishing and running scripts should take this into account, for example publish the produced artifacts and the hashversions.prperties, and when rolling out this build onto a server take the hashversions.properteis and fetch all the versions according to it.

 # Assumptions
 We assume all the module sources are located in the src/ directory.
 For every module we only hash the pom.xml, the src/ directory and the optional